melsod/OCSWinter2020/README.md

 - Images for the experiment are found in the [img folder](img)
 - Almost all of the text that appears in the experiment is found in the [stimuli folder](stimuli) in the [exp_text.js file](stimuli/exp_text.js)
 - The original sample of audio clips were selected using the [R/pre_experiment/sample_clips_2.r](R/pre_experiment/sample_clips_2.r) file but we suggest using [R/pre_experiment/sample_clips.r](R/pre_experiment/sample_clips.r) because it has been adapted to work better with the repositories organizational structure (this may mean a different original sample but have not tested it)
-- After being manually screened by 3 of the contributers (the files they decided to exclude can be found at [audio/Exclusion_files](audio/Exclusion_files) and [R/pre_experiment/files_to_exclude.RData](R/pre_experiment/files_to_exclude.RData)) the final selection of clips was done using the [R/pre_experiment/narrow_sample.R](R/pre_experiment/narrow_sample.R) file
+- After being manually screened by 3 of the contributors (the files they decided to exclude can be found at [audio/Exclusion_files](audio/Exclusion_files) and [R/pre_experiment/files_to_exclude.RData](R/pre_experiment/files_to_exclude.RData)) the final selection of clips was done using the [R/pre_experiment/narrow_sample.R](R/pre_experiment/narrow_sample.R) file
 - The stimuli that are presented to the participants were also created with the [R/pre_experiment/narrow_sample.R](R/pre_experiment/narrow_sample.R) file and are found in [stimuli/age_language_test_stimuli.js](stimuli/age_language_test_stimuli.js) and [stimuli/sex_test_stimuli.js](stimuli/sex_test_stimuli.js)

 #### Reproduce the Results

 Our results should be reproduced by compiling/knitting the [data_analysis](R/analysis/data_analysis.Rmd) file and then by running the analyses found in the [followup_analysis](R/analysis/followup_analysis.R) file.
 For completeness, here is a description of the files relevant to our results:

-- All data collected were temporarially stored on a Google Firebase server
+- All data collected were temporarily stored on a Google Firebase server
 - They were then downloaded using the [R/analysis/pull_firedata.R](R/analysis/pull_firedata.R) file
 - The downloaded data is stored in the [data](data) folder
 - Files in the [data](data) folder:
-  - [short_exp_test_data](data/short_exp_test_data.json): Data from contributers while proofing the experimental procedure.
+  - [short_exp_test_data](data/short_exp_test_data.json): Data from contributors while proofing the experimental procedure.
 Only includes 1 trial in each block.
 Used to quickly test the experiment for obvious errors and remote database collection.
-  - [private_pilot_test_data](data/private_pilot_test_data.json): Data from contributers for testing a more finalized version of the task.
+  - [private_pilot_test_data](data/private_pilot_test_data.json): Data from contributors for testing a more finalized version of the task.
 Used to test whether we were collecting all the relevant data for our analysis
   - [3_participant_pilot_data](data/3_participant_pilot_data.json) and [2_additional_part_pilot_data](data/2_additional_part_pilot_data.json): Data from a pilot test of 6 "real" participants (3 at a time).
-Data was used to confirm that automatic creditting for the online system worked.
+Data was used to confirm that automatic crediting for the online system worked.
 Only includes 5 data points because 1 participants declined to participate at the consent phase.
 Data is not included in the final sample.
   - [final_data](data/final_data.json): The final data collected from 626 participants.
 File size is 105.5 MB so it uses [Git LFS](https://git-lfs.github.com/) in order to be uploaded to GitHub.
 It should work with the process described but may cause problems (we have very little experience with Git LFS).
 In any case, [final_data](data/final_data.json) has already been processed into the following files:
-    - [summarized_data](data/summarized_data.csv): A .csv file containing a single line for all 626 participants summarizing their performance and suvery responses.
+    - [summarized_data](data/summarized_data.csv): A .csv file containing a single line for all 626 participants summarizing their performance and survey responses.
-    - [w_exclusions](data/w_exclusions.csv): A .csv file containing a single line for all 460 participants who were not excluded, summarizing their performance and suvery responses.
+    - [w_exclusions](data/w_exclusions.csv): A .csv file containing a single line for all 460 participants who were not excluded, summarizing their performance and survey responses.
     - [trial_data](data/trial_data.csv): A .csv file containing a single line per trial for all 626 participants.
-Each line containes the participant's survey responses
+Each line contains the participant's survey responses
     - [w_exclusions_trial_data](data/w_exclusions_trial_data.csv): A .csv file containing a single line per trial for all 460 participants who were not excluded.
-Each line containes the participant's survey responses
+Each line contains the participant's survey responses
 - Files in the [R/analysis](R/analysis) folder:
   - [pull_firedata](R/analysis/pull_firedata.R): An .R file that pulls all data saved in the Firedata database and saves it in the [data](data) folder in a file called "data.json"
   - [data_cleaning](R/analysis/data_cleaning.R): An .R file that reads in the final_data.json file, tidies the data, and summarizes individual participant's results.
 Saves csv files of the summarized data with and without exclusion criteria